I watched an NBA game at MSG: Knicks vs Pistons

 In-person NBA experience at MSG: Knicks vs Pistons (Game 5)

 Watching an NBA game live means you are granted access to a spectacular show.
 Compared to a game in Europe, you might miss the passion, tension, and dedication of the fans: here, it feels more like entertainment.
-Of course, several things feel superior when watching an in-person NBA game live in the States, and that’s where I plan to focus on this article.
+Of course, several aspects are superior when watching an in-person NBA game live in the States, and that’s where I plan to focus this article.

 *If there’s no match available during your visit, you can still glimpse the venue’s atmosphere by booking a fantastic MSG tour here.